-The kitchen area features a Thetford cooker, which has three gas hobs and a single 230V electric hotplate.
-Adjacent to this is a stainless steel sink, concealed by a Chinchilla glass lid, which may be used as a

-chopping board, and a chrome mixer tap.

-Below the worktop are various storage

-cupboards and drawers, the exact layout
+The kitchen is positioned at the rear of the vehicle and features a Thetford cooker, which has three gas hobs and a single 230V electric hotplate.
+Adjacent to this is a stainless steel sink, concealed by a Chinchilla glass lid, which may be used as a chopping board, and a chrome mixer tap.
+Below the worktop are various storage cupboards and drawers, with a key operated safe bolted to the floor of the large cupboard.

-dependant on the model.
-Extra serving space

-is provided by a worktop extension which

-slides out above the fridge and another which

-folds up on the side of the kitchen unit, on

-some models

-A Thetford absorption refrigerator, with automatic energy selection and an LED display, is fitted.
+A Thetford absorption refrigerator, with automatic energy selection and an LCD display, is fitted.
 Above the kitchen unit are overhead lockers, one of which houses the storage racks for the crockery, which is supplied separately in its own storage bag.
 Four wine glasses are supplied and are housed in the unit above the fridge.

-Below the overhead lockers is a cooker hood, with light and a fan and another LED lamp for illumination of the worktop.
+Below the overhead lockers is a cooker hood with light and a fan and another LED lamp for illumination of the worktop.

-When fitted, the microwave oven is housed in one of the kitchen units above the worktop.
-Electrical sockets, both 230V and 12V, are also fitted above the worktop.
+A microwave oven is housed in the unit above the refrigerator and electrical sockets, both 230V and 12V are fitted on the side of this unit.

-The bulkhead adjacent to the entrance door houses, at low level, a push button switch for the electric step and a light switch.
-This switch will turn on the overhead locker lighting, whether or not the electric control panel is on, to provide sufficient light to safely enter the vehicle.

-Above the entrance door is the electrical system control panel, with scrolling menu display and programmable control of all the vehicle's electrical services.
+Adjacent to the entrance door the kitchen bulkhead houses, at low level, a courtesy light (operated by pushing the corner of the lens) to illuminate the stepwell and a switch for the electric step.
+At worktop height are switches controlling the background lighting above the overhead lockers and the overdoor downlighter.
+Near the top of the bulkhead is the electrical control panel, with scrolling menu display and programmable control of all the vehicle's electrical services.
 It incorporates water tank level indicators and master switches for the water pump and 12V circuits.